axel669/lib.acheron-cf/README.md

 handled before route code needs to use its results.
 To see specifics on how to use the auth functions, check out the examples folder in the repo.

+> In order for acheron to route properly, your app will need to have a route for
+> the login methods to respond to (`/login/<auth type>`).

 ### Env Variables
 These env vars need to be configured in the worker/pages func that is calling the auth.
 That allows multiple applications to reuse the library worker, since